christianabbet/SRA/README.md

    by the script `infer_wsi_classification.py` mentioned above.
 7. Enjoy

-The expected output is display below in the results section.
-Note that is the detection is not showing up please make sure you activated filled detection (Press `F` or `view->Fill detections`).
+The expected output is displayed below in the results section.
+Note that if the detection is not showing up, please make sure you activated filled detection (Press `F` or `view->Fill detections`).

 ---